 - Melatonin also plays a role in wound healing and prevents scar formation.

-Sleep deprivation also leads to increased DNA damage and inflammation, thus adding to the woes of skin in the form of wrinkles
+Sleep deprivation also leads to increased DNA damage and inflammation, thus adding to the woes of skin in the form of wrinkles and pigmentation changes.

 Improving sleep quality and quantity can go a long way towards having a healthy skin while slowing down the aging process.
 But we don't have to sleep for one hundred years, like Sleeping Beauty did, to turn back the clock!